prgalhardo/prgalhardo/README.md

 <h2 align='center'>
 Hi there!
-Welcome to my profile! 👋:slightly_smiling_face:
+Welcome to my profile! 👋
 </h2>